Endkas/TSP/README.md

 In this paper, we will focus on two heuristic algorithms.
-The Nearest Neighbor algorithm and the Ant Colony optimization algorithm. r n of cities,We obtain the minimum length.
-We can also infer the smallest path,which is a sequence of the labeled cities.In this sequence, the starting city appears at the begging and the end.The length of the sequence is n + 1 and therefore form a Hamiltonian Cycle.
+The Nearest Neighbor algorithm and the Ant Colony optimization algorithm.

 Here is the link to the paper we wrote : https://drive.google.com/file/d/1wShX77DE3LCfDkEYnY_KmaxdR2H8q6RR/view